renpy/renpy/sphinx/source/screens.rst

 the same size, the size of the largest child.

 It takes two parameters.
 The first is the number of columns in the grid, and the second is the number of rows in the grid.
-It takes the following properties:

-`allow_underfull`
-    If true, the grid will be allowed to have fewer children than the number of columns times rows.
+If the grid is not full, the remaining cells are filled with the ``null`` displayable.

+Grid takes one property:

 `transpose`
     If False (the default), rows are filled before columns.
 If True,